sourceduty/Bulk_File_Classification/README.md

 By following these steps, Jane efficiently organizes her files, making them easier to find and manage in the future.

 #
+### File Size Limits

+File Size: Each individual file can be up to 100 MB in size.

+Total Number of Files: Multiple files can be uploaded at once, but the total combined size should not exceed 100 MB per upload.

+#

 > Alex: *"This is a very intelligent custom GPT developed for classifying large quantities of mixed files into organized datasets."*